-In the complex algorithm four Gaussian random numbers are required per integration step per degree of freedom, and with constraints the coordinates need to be constrained twice per integration step.
+In the deprecated complex algorithm, four Gaussian random numbers are required per integration step per degree of freedom, and with constraints the coordinates need to be constrained twice per integration step.
 Depending on the computational cost of the force calculation, this can take a significant part of the simulation time.
 Exact continuation of a stochastic dynamics simulation is not possible, because the state of the random number generator is not stored.

-When using SD as a thermostat, an appropriate value for γ is 0.5 ps-1, since this results in a friction that is lower than the internal friction of water, while it is high enough to remove excess heat (unless plain cut-off or reaction-field electrostatics is used).
-With this value of γ the efficient algorithm will usually be accurate enough.
+When using SD as a thermostat, an appropriate value for γ is e.g. 0.5 ps-1, since this results in a friction that is lower than the internal friction of water, while it still provides efficient thermostatting.